PleaseStateTheNatureOfYourInquiry/lightcurvefilms/docs/portfolio.rst

 .. youtube:: GCzK0bn_0iU

-| Produced by Maarten de Kroon.
-I was DOP and editor.
+| Produced by `Maarten de Kroon G.O.
+Docs <https://www.maartendekroon.nl/>`_.
+I was DOP and editor on this project.
 | Presented at the Monet exhibition in the Kunstmuseum in Den Haag in 2019.

 |